Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Alternatively, if you don’t have a user manual, you should inspect the unit carefully – look for any clasps or screws that hold the casing together.

-It might seem odd, but you’ll be surprised to know that it’s actually not that uncommon for nests or hives to be formed inside AC units.
+It might seem odd, but you’ll be surprised to know that it’s not that uncommon for nests or hives to be formed inside AC units.

 Step Four: Inspecting the Refrigerant Levels